Chelmsford Motor Club is fully committed to safeguarding the wellbeing of its members. All

 competitors or officials will comply with all guidance and best practice as issued by

-the MSA.
+the Motorsport UK.
 In summary, the following points are considered as best practice to create

 a safe, friendly and welcoming environment for children: